jf44/sol2kml/DEVELOPER.md

 * lang: localisation stuff; add your own traduction here
 * sol_include: specific to SOL configuration and connection
 * SOLGribXml: where grib files are kept.
-NB: These grib have only 2 o 3 layers of data.
-For a complete grib file use that AG DCChecker produces.
+NB: These gribs have only 2 or 3 layers of data.
+For a complete grib file use that ones AG DCChecker produces.
 * sources: old stuff for mapping small pictures on G.E.
 Not used in this version
 * sources_3d: boats models (.dae format) and textures

 These folders are optionnal

-* images: Where to keep manual screenshost
+* images: Where to keep manual screenshots and G.E. screen overlays
-* polar: Not used; the software do not produce poar file riht now.
-It would be exactly the sames that AG DCChecker
+* polar: Not used; the software do not produce polar file right now.
+If so their would be exactly the sames that AG DCChecker does.

 ### solgribtokml.php : a G.E view of a the current layer of the grib file